pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

 * +10 on the first turn of user, otherwise 30% of the time

 ### Beat Up
 * +10 if partner has rage fist or justified and it is first turn of itself or partner

 ### Skill Swap
 * +10 if beneficial for partner

+### Fake Out
+* +3 if it can flinch
+* In doubles it follows the same rules as other moves